ManuelPeh76/Website-Downloader/readme.md

 npm install
 ```
 Now you can run the app with `npm start`.

+This opens a cmd window, which will launch the app.
-But it still needs the cmd window to be open.
-To make the app really standalone (without the need to run a second window beside it), you can create an app package:
+Windows users can create an app package, to make it a standalone app (without the need to run a second window beside it):
 ```cmd
 npm run build
 ```